NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline.md

 # mRNA Analysis Pipeline

 ## Introduction
-The GDC mRNA quantification analysis pipeline measures gene level expression in [HT-Seq](http://www-huber.embl.de/HTSeq/doc/overview.html) raw mapping count, Fragments per Kilobase of transcript per Million mapped reads (FPKM) and FPKM-UQ (upper quartile normalization).
+The GDC mRNA quantification analysis pipeline measures gene level expression in [HT-Seq](http://www-huber.embl.de/HTSeq/doc/overview.html) raw read count, Fragments per Kilobase of transcript per Million mapped reads (FPKM), and FPKM-UQ (upper quartile normalization).
 These values are generated through this pipeline by first aligning reads to the GRCh38 [reference genome](https://gdc.cancer.gov/download-gdc-reference-files) and then by quantifying the mapped reads.
 To facilitate harmonization across samples, all RNA-Seq reads are treated as unstranded during analyses.

 ## Data Processing Steps